Welcome to Perú!

 During this trip, you must also remember to sample one of the best cuisines in the world.
 The city offers a wide variety of restaurants and inviting locales where you will be able to taste delicious dishes, the result of the mixing of European, African, Asian, and Andean cuisine.

 Take the optional HD City Tour: Price per person: US$ 22.00 per persona

 This excursion offers the best combination of the different attractions in Lima and its three historical periods: pre-Hispanic, colonial and contemporary.
 The Peruvian Viceroyalty was the most important one in the Spanish Empire and Lima was its capital.
-The highlights of its historical centre are its architecture and the urban design of the city, found in the old streets filled with colonial houses adorned with Moorish-style balconies.
+The highlights of its historical center are its architecture and the urban design of the city, found in the old streets filled with colonial houses adorned with Moorish-style balconies.
 Our trip includes the Paseo de la Republica (Promenade of the Republic), Plaza San Martin (San Martin Square) and the Plaza Mayor (Main Square), with their different buildings: Palacio de Gobierno (Government Palace), Palacio Arzobispal the (Archbishop’s Palace), the Basilica Cathedral (Cathedral Basilica) and the Palacio Municipal (Municipal Palace).
-Visit the most traditional residential areas in the capital: The Olive Grove of San Isidro, Miraflores and Larco Mar, distinctive tourist centre of contemporary Lima.
-Return to the hotel, rest of the afternoon at your leisure.
+Visit the most traditional residential areas in the capital: The Olive Grove of San Isidro, Miraflores and Larco Mar, the distinctive tourist center of contemporary Lima.
+Return to the hotel, the rest of the afternoon at your leisure.

 Transfer to the airport to take the regular flight to Cusco.

 Arrival, reception and transfer to select Hotel.
 The rest of the day will be free at your leisure to acclimatize to the altitude.